Non-aeronautical Revenue: Where The Real Growth Potential Lies

-Airport revenues continue to trend upwards as global passenger traffic reaches record levels, according to the 2018 ACI Airport Economics Report.
+Airport revenues continue to trend upward as global passenger traffic reaches record levels.

 Industry revenue grows, but revenue-per-passenger flattens

-Recently, a report by the Airports Council International (ACI) found that industry revenues rose by 5.8% to $1.61 billion in the financial year 2016.
-Increased competition, growing passenger numbers and an upsurge in business confidence have continued to drive investments and growth in airport infrastructure and services, as operators try to keep pace with demand.
+A report by the Airports Council International (ACI) found that industry revenues rose by 5.8% to $1.61 billion in the financial year 2016.
+Increased competition, growing passenger numbers and an upsurge in business confidence have continued to drive investments and growth in airport infrastructure and services as operators try to keep pace with demand.

 This encouraging growth, however, masks a trend that is somewhat unsettling – overall revenue per passenger is flattening out and, in some cases, shrinking.
 With low-cost carriers driving much of the traffic growth, airports are increasingly competing to attract these carriers with aggressive incentives, making it difficult to grow aeronautical revenue.
-As a result, a growing number of airports are turning towards the next-largest airport revenue stream to fund growth – non-aeronautical opportunities.
+As a result, many airports are turning towards the next-largest airport revenue stream to fund growth – non-aeronautical opportunities.